FreeCode911/DomainForge/README.md

 - **Role-Based Permissions**: Control who can create subdomains using Discord roles for enhanced security.
 - **Centralized Management**: Manage subdomains and admin settings from a single, interactive command.
 - **Cloudflare Integration**: Seamless connection with Cloudflare for reliable DNS management.

+### v1.2 — Release notes

+- Improved, consistent embed styling across all user and admin interactions.
+- Added Subdomain Rename: admins and owners can rename a subdomain (implemented as create+delete with audit comment).
+- Admin Dashboard: `/admin_manage` now shows feature flags and quick toggle buttons.
+- Feature Flags: admin-controlled features such as `request_subdomain_role` are stored in `data.json` and editable via the dashboard.
+- Hidden Items: admins can mark certain embeds/items as hidden; these keys are stored in `data.json` and controllable via the dashboard.
+- Data persistence hardened: in-memory changes are flushed on shutdown and a periodic saver ensures `data.json` stays up-to-date (prevents loss of user subdomain lists when the bot stops).

+See the "Admin Dashboard" section below for how to toggle features and hidden items.

 ## Getting Started